joshua-zingale/masters-project/report/report.md

-The requirement for all merges to be rebased against the master branch was to guarantee a linear Git history, which can make certain repository maintenance and debugging easier.
+The requirement for all merges to be rebased against the master branch was to guarantee a linear Git history, which can make some repository maintenance and debugging easier.
 Moreover, this requirement was set in place to force the student developers to grow their knowledge of git.